BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 If the house froze in where it was, it would remain locked in ice as water rose in the spring.
 So, I pushed the house out again—into whitecaps rolling backward up the Mississippi.
 Gusts kept blowing.
 The house kept swaying and banging the neighbor’s, luckily vacant.
 I felt like Sisyphus who the Greek god Zeus had sentenced to endlessly push an immense boulder nearly to the top of a mountain only to have it roll back down.
 Yet Albert Camus envisioned Sisyphus happy at the bottom of the mountain, about to push the boulder again.
 “If there is a personal fate, there is no higher destiny…The struggle itself toward the heights is enough to fill a man’s heart.”[9]

-Besides, the wind had become my big brother years ago.
+Besides, “Wind” had become my big brother years ago.
 I had quit college in Ohio in 1977 and had headed west on my bicycle, so I could gather material and become a writer.
-When I had crossed Kansas and other Great Plains states, the wind had battered me until I had retreated into cafés and had scrawled in my journal with wrists so sore I could hardly print.
+When I had crossed Kansas and other Great Plains states, he had battered me until I had retreated into cafés and had scrawled in my journal with wrists so sore I could hardly print.

 WINTER 1987-1988

 The cold collapsed upon the entire valley like a leaden inhalation.
-I stepped on snow, it squeaked and thudded through brittle air, and echoed crisply from the opposite bank, Wisconsin.
+I stepped on snow, it squeaked through brittle air and echoed crisply from the bank.
 The ice growled and sang, and two mythical brothers belched beneath the frozen river.
 G-a-a-a-a Loop burped in a slow and lazy voice, and G-a-a-a-a Lunk responded in guttural baritones.
 Each sounded as if he tried to belch longer and louder, and then Mama Mississippi readied herself to thunder.
 She rumbled, wailed and whined, and then she twanged like an enormous saw-blade.
 BOOM!
 BANG!
 The elbow of the stove’s stack clanged, and the whole house shook as if wall-studs would snap apart.

 Barbi brought nine-year-old Jonah and his best friend Matt to the boathouse for a sleep-over.
 The two boys bedded down in the sleeping loft and discovered a knothole in the floor that allowed them to spy on Barbi and me below.
 They whispered and giggled all night.
 We ate all-you-can eat pancakes for breakfast, walked across the back channel and witnessed funnels of frozen white bubbles suspended in clear black ice below a highway bridge–indisputable evidence of G-a-a-a-a Loop and G-a-a-a-a Lunk.

-We walked an old dirt road through frozen bottomlands, and Jonah and Matt discovered Batman’s “Bat Cave,” and then we dared to walk on the Main Channel, where crusts of ice angled up where floes had collided.
+We walked an old dirt road through frozen bottomlands, and Jonah and Matt discovered Batman’s “Bat Cave” amid dense shrubs.
+We dared to walk on the Main Channel, where crusts of ice angled up where floes had collided.
 Jonah and Matt broke off sheets and smashed them into pieces across their heads—sheer joy—instant gratification–no Sisyphean struggle necessary–just snow suits that allowed them to make snow angels oblivious to the cold.

 * * *